appy1608/ACM_MM-2023/README.md

 **Software**

 The proposed model HAMMER reframes the multitasking problem as a multimodal text-to-text generation task.
+HAMMER serves as a benchmark for Aspect-Level Complaint and Rationale detection (AlCR).
 It addresses three key aspects:

-a) Aspect Class Detection (ACD) \n
+a) Aspect Class Detection (ACD)

 b) Aspect-Level Complaint Classification (ACC)

 c) Aspect-Level Rationale Detection (ARD)

-HAMMER serves as a benchmark for Aspect-Level Complaint and Rationale detection (AlCR).

 **_Files_**

 The repository includes:

 Implementation files for the HAMMER model

 Commonsense inference files

 CESAMARD-Rationale dataset